100 Famous Logos: Design Lessons & Brand Strategy for 2026

 Here’s a pet peeve of mine that drives me mad.
 The obsession with “hidden meanings” in logos.
 The FedEx arrow.
 The Toblerone bear.
 The Amazon A-to-Z smile.

-Yes, they're clever.
+Yes, they’re clever.
 Well done to the designer.
-Let me ask: Did you buy from FedEx because of the arrow, or did they promise to get your package there by 10:30 am?
+Let me ask: Did you choose FedEx because of the arrow, or did they promise to deliver your package by 10:30 am?

 Exactly.